Colleagues from across Michigan attend MASA’s 2018 Midwinter Conference!

 - Easily rate each session you attend to share your important feedback with the MASA team

 - View presentation slides, break-out session handouts and materials, and speaker bios, during or after attendance

-If you have not yet downloaded the app, you can do so at:
+If you have not yet downloaded the app, you can do so even after the conference at: